carla-simulator/carla/Docs/how_to_build_on_linux.md

 ```

 !!! important
     The following commands differ depending on Ubuntu version.
-The only change is `libpng16-dev` which becomes `libpng-dev`, but the full set of commands is here twice to ease copying them.
+While the only change is `libpng16-dev` becoming `libpng-dev`, the full set of commands is here twice to ease the copy.

 **Ubuntu 18.04**:
 ```sh